open5e/open5e/source/monsters/tome-of-beasts/D/demons/apau-perape.rst

 arms stretch to the ground, ending in wickedly curved claws.*

-**Servants of Fire.** These black-furred gorilla demons serve only Mechuiti, the demon lord of fire and apes.
+**Servants of Fire.** These black-furred gorilla demons serve only a single demon lord.
 Their final loyalty is unshakable, though sometimes they serve others for a time— and they have no fear of fire, gleefully setting fire to villages and crops if their master is snubbed or insulted.

 **Fearless Attackers.** The apau perape are fearless and savage, living for battle.
 Once in combat, their morale never breaks.
-Like their master, they have an insatiable hunger and do not leave any dead behind, consuming even their bones.
+They have an insatiable hunger and do not leave any dead behind, consuming even their bones.

 **Eyes of Fire.** When this demon is angered, its eyes glow a